Mind, Body and Sole ( Lisa Williams, Walking Therapist)

 Areas of counselling I deal with

-After this our outdoor sessions will be £50 for an hour, it can be reduced if you are on certain benefits but this can be discussed.
-I will travel to your location, and with prior notice of the address we are to meet, I will plan our walk and meeting point.
+After this our outdoor sessions will be £40 for an hour, it can be reduced if you are on certain benefits, or facing difficulties due to Covid but this can be discussed.
+I will travel to a location to suit us both, and with prior notice of the address we are to meet, I will plan our walk and meeting point.